Immigration Psychological Evaluations

 What’s the purpose of an immigration psychological evaluation?

-What the evaluation entitles?
+What does the evaluation include?

 Do I truly need an immigration psychological evaluation?